 Most AODD pumps have discharge ports on top of the pump so any fluids containing settling solids struggle to pass through and can remain stuck inside.
 Bottom discharge porting can help eliminate damage and frequent maintenance caused by solids settling in your pump as gravity assists with helping the fluid pass through.
 Other porting options or check valve types may provide you with improved suction lift.
 When choosing an AODD pump manufacturer, choose one that has experienced application engineers on staff to help you determine the best pump size and porting configuration for your application.
 Not only will this increase your pump’s performance life and efficiency, but it’ll also save you time and money.

 Now that you know which features pumps must have for food and beverage applications, find the right pump for your project.
-Whether your application includes food filling and packaging, product batching and transfer, recirculation and fermentation pump-overs, SANDPIPER is here to help.
+Whether your application includes food filling and packaging, product batching and transfer, recirculation and fermentation pump-overs, SANDPIPER’s food-grade AODD pumps are here to help.

-We’re capable of providing pumping solutions for the food and beverage market with high-quality, cost-effective products backed by best-in-class warranties and certifications, including 3-A, FDA and the EC 1935/2004 Food Contact Materials Standard.
+We’re capable of providing pumping solutions for the food and beverage industry with high-quality, cost-effective products backed by best-in-class warranties and certifications, including 3-A, FDA and the EC 1935/2004 Food Contact Materials Standard.